 5 Exeter was not listed in the 1921 Blue Book.

-By the 1921-1922 winter season, it was the home of Henry Swift and his wife, Josephine (Raulet) Swift.
+By the 1921-1922 winter season, it was the home of Henry Swift and his wife, Josephine (Ranlet) Swift.
 They previously had lived at 5 West Hill Place.
 He was a building demolition contractor.
 They continued to live at 5 Exeter during the 1922-1923 season, but moved thereafter.

-By the 1922-1923 winter season, 5 Exeter was the home of Mrs. Catherine (Gardner) Boyer and her daughter, Esther Gardner Boyer.
+By the 1922-1923 winter season, 5 Exeter was the home of Catherine Elizabeth (Gardner) Boyer, the former wife of Francis Buckner Boyer, and their daughter, Esther Gardner Boyer.
 Mrs. Boyer (and probably her daughter) previously had lived at 7 Exeter.

-Mrs. Boyer was the former wife of Francis Buckner Boyer, an automobile dealer.
-They were divorced in June of 1922 and in 1923 she and her daughter changed their surnames to Gardner.
-In 1920, before the divorce, the Boyers had lived at 22 Evans Way in the Fenway.
+Prior to World War I, Francis Boyer had been rector of St. Martin’s Episcopal in New Bedford.
+After returning from serving the war, he did not resume his work with the church and, instead, opened an automobile garage.
+The Boyers were divorced in June of 1922 and in November of 1923 she and her daughter changed their surname to Gardner.
+Before their divorce, they had lived at 22 Evans Way in the Fenway.

 On May 31, 1923, Catherine Gardner Boyer purchased 5 Exeter from Robert Hale and Richard Hale.

 Catherine and Esther Gardner continued to live at 5 Exeter in 1928.
 Esther Gardner married in the winter of 1928 to Arnold Jones, a stockbroker, and was living in Providence by 1930.
-Catherine Gardner had moved to Ojai, California by 1930, and remarried in 1932 to William Mayer Mayes.
+Catherine Gardner had moved to Ojai, California by 1930 and remarried in 1932 to William Mayer Mayes.

 In December of 1928, Grace Stevens filed for (and subsequently received) permission to remodel the interior.
 The house remained a single-family dwelling.
+They continued to live there in 1930.

-On May 28, 1930, 5 Exeter was acquired from Vesta Brigham and Grace Stevens by Benjamin Davis Crowninshield, a salesman.
+On May 28, 1930, 5 Exeter was acquired from Vesta Brigham and Grace Stevens by Benjamin Davis Crowninshield, a stockbroker.
 He and his wife, Elizabeth (Taylor) Crowninshield, made it their home.
 They previously had lived in an apartment at 250 Beacon.

 Benjamin Davis Crowninshield was the son of Dr. Lincoln Davis and his wife, Katharine Bradlee (Crowninshield) Davis, having been born Benjamin Crowninshield Davis.
 In about 1927 (about a year after his marriage to Elizabeth Taylor), he changed his name to use his mother’s maiden name as his surname.